 As the trend of culinary tourism continues to grow, and interest in Spanish and Catalan wines continues to rise, no wonder then that there are more and more passionate local companies helping travellers discover the glories of the grape.
 Below we list some of the expert local providers, and what they offer:

 A young company, offering daily wine tasting trips from Barcelona, Castlexperience will transport you from the hubbub of the city to their 10th century castle and winery in Oller del Mas, where you will relax in an idyllic environment whilst learning about – and sampling – the cellar’s finest produce.
-They offer numerous different experiences, but perhaps their best (in our humble opinion) is the Montserrat & Wine tour, where you get to spend two hours at Catalonia’s sensational Montserrat mountain… before commencing your more Epicurean journey into the world of Bacchic pleasures at a wonderful old castle.
+They offer numerous different experiences, but perhaps their best in our humble opinion is the Montserrat & Wine tour (as per above), where you get to spend an entire morning at Catalonia’s sensational Montserrat mountain… before commencing your more Epicurean journey into the world of Bacchic pleasures at a wonderful old castle.
 In fact we liked it so much that you can now book it simply by emailing us on email@example.com with your required dates and group number.
 We have even negotiated a 5% discount coupon code for our readers, which you will receive only when you send us an email!
 So do get in touch with us first to get the best price.